THE HANGOVER REPORT – Kirill Petrenko leads the BERLIN PHILHARMONIC in an indisputably masterful reading of Bruckner’s Fifth

 Kirill Petrenko conducts the Berlin Philharmonic at Carnegie Hall (photo by Rob Davidson Media).

-Despite its reputation as one of the most important symphonies in the Western classical music canon, Bruckner’s Fifth is relatively rarely performed.
+Despite its reputation as one of the more notable symphonies in the canon of Western classical music, Bruckner’s four-movement Fifth is relatively rarely performed.
 Perhaps this has something to do with its fractured nature, making it tricky to shape the score into a compelling, comprehensive whole.
 Indeed, Bruckner’s 80-minute symphony — which was composed mostly between 1875 and 1876, but wasn’t played in the concert hall until 1894 — is in more ways than one an atypical symphony.
-Aside from the scherzo (the third movement), the other three movements curiously possess similar color and cadence — e.g., they each begin with pizzicato strings — and feature episodic “stop-and-start” structuring.
+Aside from the scherzo (the third movement), the remaining three movements curiously possess similar color and cadence — to boot, they each begin gently with pizzicato strings — and feature episodic “stop-and-start” structuring.

 HIGHLY RECOMMENDED